 - Remind participants to print or save the screen if they wish to keep a copy of the consent for their records.

 - DO NOT collect any study data in this survey.
 If you are collecting data via Qualtrics, you may include a link to a separate survey on the second page after they sign.

 - Consider whether all your participants have access to a device and internet before choosing this as the sole option.

 Do I need to list the risk of COVID-19 in my consent document for in-person research?

-The IRB discussed this question at a recent meeting.
-They came to the conclusion that the risk of contracting COVID-19 is a risk of daily life and so widespread that it doesn’t need to be specifically mentioned in consent forms.
+The IRB discussed this question and concluded that the risk of contracting COVID-19 is part of daily life and is so widespread that it doesn’t need to be specifically mentioned in consent forms.
 While the IRB did acknowledge that asking participants to meet in person does potentially increase this risk, they felt that including it in every consent form is unnecessary.

 If we’re asked to give a participant’s name for contact tracing purposes, is that a breach of confidentiality?